Royal Agricultural University: Library

 The university library holds around 40,000 print volumes, nearly 1,000 current journal subscriptions, more than 40,000 e-books and a growing number of full-text databases.
 The main collection is supplemented by a support collection and a historical collection of texts, primarily on agriculture and estate/land management, dating back to the 16th century.
 The library also holds the RAU archive, a collection of documents relating to the institution since its foundation.

+Controversies

+In April 2023, the university was criticised by animal rights activists after students tied a dead fox to the roof of a car during a charity event.
+The university launched an investigation and issued a range of sanctions relating to the incident that included permanent expulsion.

+Similarly, on 29 March 2023 it was reported by Channel 4 News that the Royal Agricultural College Beagles were allegedly hare-coursing - an act that has been illegal since 2005.

 Patrons

-The patron of RAU was until 1982 the current reigning British monarch, at which point King Charles, the then heir apparent to the British throne, and current King of the United Kingdom took on this role.
+The patron of RAU and its predecessor institution, the Royal Agricultural College, has always been the reigning British monarch.
+The gap between Queen Elizabeth II and King Charles III occurred because of a review of royal patronages.